P-Catarina/conQuest/README.md

 * The bestiary with search and filters features.
 * There could be guilds and who knows if you could delegate a quest to someone else.
 A mercenary of some sort or maybe a trade.
 * A status page complemented with badges from achievements of consistency.

+## Abilities
+If you must know, here are the abilities of each role, summarized:

+* Barbarian - Has a greater victory probability in battles.
+* Wizard - Summons two battles instead of one.
+* Rogue - Steals extra experience and energy in each quest completion.